palakjalota/ExpenseTracker/README.md

 # ExpenseTracker
-This is expense tracking management system
+This is expense tracking management system.

+Build using python3 and My sql